Horatio King

 Horatio King (June 21, 1811 – May 20, 1897) was Postmaster General of the United States under James Buchanan.
+King served as the Postmaster General for only 21 days in 1861 (February 12 to March 4), the shortest tenure in the office's history.

 Early life

 Born in Paris, Maine, he received a common school education, and at the age of 18 entered the office of the Paris Jeffersonian, where he learned printing, afterward becoming owner and editor of the paper.
 In 1833 he moved it to Portland, where he published it until 1838.